 We exclude the “other” from ourselves, rather than admitting to common characteristics.
 Added to this deep attitude of exclusion is a deep acceptance of violence as a means to domination, to superiority, to being the winner.
 So deep and pervasive are these attitudes of domination and exclusion in our culture that we don’t even see them until they are called to our attention.
 These attitudes are two of three that form the basis of the primary U.S. deep culture—one that goes below our ethnicity, or even religion, and forms our fundamental approach to relations with one another, with the economy, with the environment, with education, and with god(s) and religion.
 The third leg of this deep culture is individualism.
 It is a domination, individualism, and exclusion—or DIE—deep culture that is the essence of modern U.S. society.
 DIE pervades our leisure, work, politics, families—it affects virtually everything we do.
 We assume our deep culture is normal and defend it as natural for a society.

 There is no better mental health treatment for a child than the loving embrace of the child’s community.
+You can also visit Scottsdale dentist to help your child have stronger teeth growing up.

 But not so.
 In Hawai‘i, we express the values of ‘Olu‘olu (compatible, non-conflictive, mellow, comfortable, non-dominating), Lokahi (elevating the importance of family, groups, seeing things with holistic eyes) and Aloha (caring, sharing, inclusiveness, and love).
 This OLA culture (in Hawaiian, “ola” means life and health) exists not only in Hawai‘i or among Hawaiians.
 Around the world, there are pockets of OLA.
 Many families practice it, as do some churches, schools, and social groups.
 Unfortunately, it stops too often at the borders of those small groups.